Declaration of Reservation of Blocks

 State releases are formalised by way of publication in the Western Australia Government Gazette.

 Details of Acreage releases can be found at Prospectivity and Acreage releases.

 In addition to the Acreage Release process, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, explorers may apply for a Geothermal Special Prospecting Authority with Acreage Option

-The Geothermal Special Prospecting Authority is an up to six months, non-renewable title granted to conduct a geothermal energy resource exploration survey.
+A Geothermal Special Prospecting Authority is an up to six months, non-renewable title granted to conduct a geothermal energy resource exploration survey.
 A geothermal well is not permitted under this Authority.
 On expiry of Authority proponents have a further six months to take up the Acreage Option and apply for either a Geothermal Exploration Permit or Geothermal Drilling Reservation.
-It is important that the Acreage Option forms part of the Authority application and cannot be applied for retrospectively.
+It is important that the Acreage Option forms part of the Authority application as it cannot be applied for retrospectively.